-- Whenever practical, raw materials intended for use in non-intact products should be accompanied by a certificate of analysis (COA) from the supplier, to relieve the receiving facility of the need to conduct sampling. - When a COA is not available, further processors may consider: - o Application of a validated pre-processing antimicrobial intervention; or, - Combining all raw materials that will be used in a day's production and sampling as a lot prior to making non-intact; or, - A robust finished product testing program as outlined in the previous section. - 1.
-Lotting - Each individual package of product should be considered microbiologically independent unless the sampling encompasses more than one package.
+- Further processors' specifications should be clearly communicated to the supplier regarding the intent to use boxed primals in a non-intact product to allow for potential testing to be completed by the supplier. - Whenever practical, raw materials intended for use in non-intact products should be accompanied by a certificate of analysis (COA) from the supplier, to relieve the receiving facility of the need to conduct sampling. - When a COA is not available, further processors may consider: - o Application of a validated pre-processing antimicrobial intervention; or, - Combining all raw materials that will be used in a day's production and sampling as a lot prior to making non-intact; or, - A robust finished product testing program as outlined in the previous section.

+- Each individual package of product should be considered microbiologically independent unless the sampling encompasses more than one package.
 When determining lotting practices for boxed primals, the following should be considered: - Product that is collected, bagged and boxed is considered independent of other bagged product from that line or product source.
 There has been no documented linkage between individual pieces of product and the presence of E. coli O157:H7 and therefore, there is no scientific reason to link one primal bag to another.
-A primal and/or sub-primal lot can be as small as one individual package but must include all product contained within the selected package. - In selecting lots, detailed collection of all data available with the primal(s) selected must be maintained in order to clearly identify what was sampled, such as establishment number, pack date, product code, pack time, packaging information, etc. - If a sample (n=60) is pulled from one box, then the lot would be that box. - If a sample is pulled from 4 boxes consisting of 5 bags of a certain primal, the lot would include all primal products in those 4 boxes. - If a sample is pulled from boxes out of five pallets, the lot would include the five pallets and all products in those pallets/boxes. - Whatever the scheme, it is critical that the tested lot remains intact and can be clearly identified to the end user.
+A primal and/or sub-primal lot can be as small as one individual package but must include all product contained within the selected package. - In selecting lots, detailed collection of all data available with the primal(s) selected must be maintained in order to clearly identify what was sampled, such as establishment number, pack date, product code, pack time, packaging information, etc. - Lot should be defined and supported, and the lot should be sampled across all production within the lot. - Whatever the scheme, it is critical that the tested lot remains intact and can be clearly identified to the end user.